-The reporting criteria used for the preparation of the Green Bond Report are developed by the Company and included in the "PostNL Green Bond Framework" and the applied supplemental reporting criteria as disclosed in section "Basis of preparation" of the Green Bond Report.
+The reporting criteria used for the preparation of the Green Bond Report are the "PostNL Green Bond Framework" and the applied supplemental reporting criteria as disclosed in section 'Basis of preparation' of the Green Bond Report.

-The absence of an established practice on which to draw, to evaluate and measure the information in the Green Bond Report allows for different, but acceptable, measurement techniques and can affect comparability between entities and over time.
+The absence of an established practice on which to draw, to evaluate and measure Green Bond Report information allows for different, but acceptable, measurement techniques and can affect comparability between entities and over time.